Skip to main content

 You can also move items using Cut, Copy and Paste.
 This is particularly useful when moving an item across a large structure.

-First, select the issue by clicking anywhere in the issue's row or using up/down on your keyboard.
+First, select the work item by clicking anywhere in the work item's row or using up/down on your keyboard.
 The selected row will be highlighted.

 To move the item: